THE GROWCERY CAMP

 Eksteensfontein is the gateway to the World Heritage Site, a vast wilderness adjoining the Richtersveld National Park.
 This small town is 50 km from Lekkersing and 80 km from Kuboes, and a 4×4 trail connects Eksteenfontein with Vioolsdrift, where you can cross the border into Namibia.
 The Gravel road to Eksteensfontein is perfect for a sedan vehicle.

-This is a greatly recommended self-drive or guided day trip from The Growcery Camp.
+This is a significantly recommended self-drive or guided day trip from The Growcery Camp.
 Eksteensfontein is 43km from our camp.
-It is also a popular mountain bike trail.
-There are a number of indigenous plants on your way and the road towards Eksteensfonetein has many indigenous quiver trees.
-The quartz deposits are home to indigenous succulents and the remains of goat kraals can also be seen along the way.
+It is also a favourite mountain bike trail.
+There are some indigenous plants on your way, and the road towards Eksteensfonetein has many native quiver trees.
+The quartz deposits are home to indigenous succulents, and the remains of goat kraals are along the way.

-We do recommend this as a great Full day trip for the adventure travellers.
+We do recommend this as a tremendous Full day trip for the adventure travellers.